mohelhibouri/Protein-secondary-structure-prediction/README.md

  - Output: Q8 protein secondary structure is a sequence of the same length as the corresponding amino acid sequence over an alphabet of 8 characters (G,H,I,T,E,B,S,-).
 The model should output a predicted sequence with the same length as the input sequence.

  #### Dataset
- - The dataset consists of 6,685 proteins.
+ - The dataset consists of 6,685 sequence proteins.

  #### Summary
- - I attempted to predict protein secondary structure using sequence models.  best model, the model 3, yields an accuracy of 73.76% on the entire data set.
+ - I attempted to predict protein secondary structure using sequence models.
+My best model yields an accuracy of 73.76% on the entire data set.

  #### Model Details: